Simple Parallelism Without Data Races

 eliminate nondeterminism.
 To do so, simply replace

-with Parallel.Scheduler.Sequential
+Parallel_scheduler_work_stealing with Parallel.Scheduler.Sequential in

 Averaging over binary trees